Lord open our lips And our mouth shall proclaim your praise.

 and we are the people of his pasture and the sheep of his hand. *

-Today you would hearken to his voice,
+Today if you would hear his voice,

 harden not your hearts.